RPraneetha/MoCo-FAIR/README.md

 ## Experiments

 ### Model Creation

 We attempted to reproduce the model and method described by the paper.
 We started out by implementing the algorithm as described in the previous section.
 Due to the lack of resources, specifically access to multiple-GPU environments, we performed our experiments in two different ways which are explained in the sub-sections below.
 We used a ResNet-50 architechture up to its penultimate global average pooling layer, replacing the fully connected layer with reduced dimensions to obtain the encoder.
 For the fully connected layer of the base architecure, the output is equal to our predetermined batch size(128), followed by a normalization of the output layer.
 The representation obtained here is used as the output of our encoder network.
 Both the query and key encoders use the same network and produce the same dimensional output.

 ### Random Image Augmentation

 As outlined by the paper, the images used undergo some random augmentations.
 This was achieved by using the functions readily available under the torchvision transforms package.
-We used `RandomResizedCrop`, `Random
+We used `RandomResizedCrop`, `ColorJitter`, `RandomApply(Grayscale)`, `RandomHorizontalFlip`, followed by a normalization, to obtain a random set of transformations which we applied while loading the dataset.
+The same transformed image was used as input to both the query and key encoders.
+For the `RandomResizedCrop` we had initially used a 224 x 224 crop for the ImageNet-mini dataset, but due to lack of resources we resorted to smaller sized datasets and reverted to a 32 x 32 crop instead.

+### Hyperparameters

+We ran our code with the following hyperparameters.
+The hyperparameters were selected based on the maximum values which could be executed using the limited resources without immediately running out of memory.

 | Hyperparameters           |        |
 |---------------------------|--------|